microsoft/bonsai-ManufacturingLineOptimization/README.md

 ## Brain experimental card

-We assume there are six	machines that are located periodically along a manufacturing line that perform various types of operations (packaging, labeling, cleaning, filling, washing, etc.) on the products that being manufactured.
+We assume there are six (or twelve for a more challenging sceanrio) machines that are located periodically along a manufacturing line that perform various types of operations (packaging, labeling, cleaning, filling, washing, etc.) on the products that being manufactured.

 |                        | Definition                                                   | Notes |